Manhattan College’s campus is secured 24 hours a day, seven days a week by our dedicated Public Safety officers.

 Investigating safety and security hazards or unusual incidents

-Early-warning text & email alerts about local crime and security threats
+Early-warning text and email alerts about local crime and security threats

 Health emergencies/first aid/CPR and AED response